imarc/handbook/strategy.markdown

 During the strategy process, we'll refer to and create a number of deliverables.
 Not all deliverables are needed for every project.
 The commonest are described here.

 ### Proposal

 A proposal is created by Business Development and is a sales tool.
-It defines the project scope, suggests features and functionality, and usually includes quite a lot of background research and client goals. *Every strategy participant should read the proposal.*
+It defines the project scope, suggests features and functionality, and usually includes quite a lot of background research and client goals. *Every strategy participant should read the proposal, in its entirety.*

 ### Statement of Work (SOW)

 A statement of work may be created by Business Development or a Producer.
-It's *not* a sales tool.
+It's not a sales tool.
 SOWs are used for existing clients who don't need to be sold on iMarc as a vendor.
 An SOW defines project scope, features and functionality.
 It usually does not include background research & discovery, and rarely requires a [specification](#TechnicalSpecification) before production.

 ### Functional Requirements

+Summary
-A 5-10 page document for smaller projects with a production scope less than 200 hours.
-This should take about 60 hours to produce, including all discovery, research and meetings.
-This document is created by Strategy team.
-It's not a sales tool.
+:	A 5-10 page document for projects with production scope *under 200 hours*.

+Time Req
+:	32 hours, *in addition to Discovery Activities*.

 This document should restate scope of production phase (which often changes somewhat during discovery), and must be approved by the client.
 It describes business needs driving the project, and describes front-end functionality (what, not how).
 It typically includes a [site map](#SiteMap) and [homepage narrative](#HomepageNarrative).
 It should be reviewed by the Producer before finalization, and may include or reference change orders vs the proposal scope.

 ### Production Specification

+Summary
-A 15–80 page document for projects scoped to a 200+ hours production schedule.
-It typically takes 90–170 person-hours to produce, including all discovery, research and meetings.
+:	A 15–80 page document for projects with production scope *over 200 hours*.

+Time Req
+:	 90–170 hours, *in addition to Discovery Activities*.

 Like a Functional Requirements document, it's created by a Strategy team in close collaboration with the client.
 It restates the scope of production and must be approved by the client.
 It includes everything in Functional Requirements, *plus*: